 “Did they hit you and you got angry?
 Did you kill them?” the voice accused her.

 “W-What?
 No!
 I would never kill anyone!”
 She exclaimed.
 “Not even if they harmed you?” the voice asked.
 Elaine pondered the question for a moment before responding.
 “No… No!
 I wouldn’t!”she said.
 “Very well.
 We’ll see if you’re more cooperative after a little time in the chair.”

 She turned when she heard the door to the room open.
 Walking through the door was a single stormtrooper coming to transfer her to the torture room.
 When the trooper got close enough, she kicked his kneecap as hard as she could and made it buckle backwards then she proceeded to sprint through the open door.
 “Aagh!!” the trooper screamed.
 “Sound the alarm, she’s getting away!”

-Desperately trying to find an exit, she ran down one of the two hallway’s she saw to see another pair of stormtroopers.
+Desperately trying to find an exit, she ran down one of the two hallways she saw to see another pair of stormtroopers.
 “Stop!” they said as they began to chase her.
 Elaine immediately turned around and ran down the opposite hallway to run into three more troopers who were pursuing her.
 Now cornered with stormtroopers behind and to the sides of her, she noticed the ventilation shaft above her.

 She climbed on a small window sill then the bars covering the window and jumped off, grabbing the ventilation shaft ledge.
-She wasn’t very strong however all the acrobatics Elaine did for fun, came in handy as she just barely managed to pull herself up before the troops could grab her.
+She wasn’t very strong, however all the acrobatics Elaine did for fun came in handy as she just barely managed to pull herself up before the troops could grab her.

 Crawling through the shafts, she looked for any way out she could find.
 Turn after turn, it felt like she was going nowhere until she saw a bit of light above her head and heard the pleasant sound of birds chirping as they flew above the compound.